 Th clients I work with in coaching are not the weak ones, they’re the strong ones.
 The ones that have kept everything inside for so long that nobody even knows they feel broken.
 And their carefully constructed surface self masks a deep unending fear of being found out.

-True transformation can’t come when we take what you have a slap a fresh coat of positive paint over it, it comes from truly facing and healing the damage and crud covering our core.
+True transformation can’t come when we take what you have and slap a fresh coat of positive paint over it; it comes from truly facing and healing the damage and crud covering our core.

 So for many of my clients, happiness is the problem not the progress.

 Progress comes when they admit they feel afraid and find the root cause of that fear.

 It comes when they admit that they are hurt and sad and let go of the suppressed tears.

 It comes when they face the hatred and the anger at the people who stole their innocent years.

 It comes when they release the guilt, resentment and regret that they were the ones who let the pain continue.

 For me the first sign of progress is when you do something that feels like the opposite.
 For the brave to be vulnerable, for the sad to express their anger and the angry to cry their tears.

 Progress may be falling in love with a new hobby or falling out of love with an old one.